Minnesota English Journal

 MEJ’s audience consists of teachers from the elementary to the college level who want to learn more about effective teaching techniques, share their own classroom discoveries, and have a platform for interacting with those who present their work.

-In order to meet the demands for our Spring publication, articles and essays must be submitted by January 15, 2018.
+In order to meet the demands for our yearly publication date, articles and essays must be submitted by January 15, 2019.

 MEJ encourages the submission of three kinds of pieces: